The timelike-coordinate of a

 of a ruptured appendix, at the age of 44.

-Minkowski was explaining that a timelike component is associated to any physical 3-vector
+Minkowski went on to explain that a timelike component is associated with

 A scalar quantity a whose value does not depend on the